 Geography and distribution

-This species is native to South Africa, where it can be found growing on coastal sand dunes, sandy flats, exposed stony hillsides, gravelly slopes, basalt cliffs and among outcropping rocks below 1,000 metres above sea level.
+Blue marguerite is native to South Africa, where it can be found growing on coastal sand dunes, sandy flats, exposed stony hillsides, gravelly slopes, basalt cliffs and among outcropping rocks below 1,000 metres above sea level.

-Felicia amelloides is a densely branched herbaceous perennial, which grows up to 1 m high.
+Overview: A densely branched herbaceous perennial, which grows up to 1 m high.
 The stems are green to dark red and the leaves are rough, hairy and borne opposite each other on the stem.
 The leaves are dark green above and light green below.
 Because of a covering of short stiff hairs, stems and leaves can feel like fine sandpaper to the touch.

-The compound flower head (capitulum) is bright yellow in the centre (the bisexual disc florets) with a ring of sky-blue female ray florets around the outside.
+Flowers: The compound flower head (capitulum) is bright yellow in the centre (the bisexual disc florets) with a ring of sky-blue female ray florets around the outside.
 The particularly striking flower heads are about 3 cm in diameter and are held well above the leaves on leafless stalks, which are up to 18 cm long.
 Unlike many other members of the daisy family, the flowerheads of F. amelloides do not close at night.

-The cypselas (fruits) are dark brown with tiny hairs.
+Fruits: The cypselas (fruits) are dark brown with tiny hairs.
 Each fruit is shed with its pappus which, acting like a tiny parachute, helps to disperse them.

 Threats and conservation